Diogenes: Exile

+The exact date of Diogenes's departure from Sinope is uncertain.
+It is also unclear whether he was banished or exiled, or if he fled out of fear of the consequences.

-Diogenes's exile marked a turning point, and a moment of profound spiritual conversion.
+Diogenes's exile marked a turning point and a moment of profound spiritual conversion.
 In his time, being separated from one's homeland, and thus denied the honour of being buried with one's ancestors, was seen as a tragic fate.
 Diogenes rejected this sentimental attachment, embracing exile as the ultimate detachment from worldly ties.
 Plutarch notes that the hardships of exile transformed him into a philosopher.
-In Cynic thought, noble exiles like Odysseus and especially Heracles, about whom Diogenes wrote tragedies, served as models of exemplary behaviour.
-One anecdote also claims that a chance encounter with a mouse revealed to him the value of a simple life, since the rodent is capable of adapting itself to any circumstance.

 Diogenes reportedly owned a Phrygian slave named Manes.
 Given Diogenes's poverty after fleeing Sinope, it is more likely that Manes was part of his early life rather than a slave bought in Athens.
 When the slave escaped, Diogenes dismissed his ill fortune by saying, "If Manes can live without Diogenes, why not Diogenes without Manes?".
 This attitude reflects the Cynic belief that true freedom comes from detaching oneself from possessions and desires, so even owning a slave could be seen as a form of self-enslavement.
 J. Garcia Gonzalez has argued that this anecdote, like other stories about Diogenes, is symbolic rather than factual, using the names "Manes" and "Diogenes" as generic representations to convey philosophical ideas.
 Although evading capture, Manes died when wild dogs attacked him as he fled to Delphi.